rubrikinc/mosaic-ansible-installer/README.md

-# Rubrik Datos IO Ansible Deployment
+# Rubrik Mosaic Ansible Deployment

-Rubrik Datos IO Ansible role for deploying RecoverX.
+Rubrik Mosaic Ansible role for deploying Mosaic.

 Features the following:

-* Configuration of new, customer provided, Datos IO nodes
+* Configuration of new, customer provided, Mosaic nodes
-* Installation of the Datos IO software.
+* Installation of the Mosaic software.

 # :blue_book: Documentation